30-Minute Creamy Pesto Tortellini Skillet

 The struggle is real, people.
-We need this in our lives.
+We need more quick and easy dinners in our lives!

 In order to make this a 30-minute meal, you’ve got to get a pot of water heating first so we can get our pasta cooking.
 Then it goes like this:

 - prep your ingredients

 - cook the mushrooms